William Sharman Crawford: Agrarian reformer

 Sharman Crawford, the owner of more than 6,000 acres in County Down, was a benevolent landlord.
 He charged moderate rents, encouraged improvements, and never evicted a tenant.
 Crucially, at a time when it was being increasingly challenged by landowners, Sharman Crawford recognised the Ulster "tenant right".
 An un-codified feature of tenure in Ireland's northern province, it restrained rack renting and allowed that, by virtue of labour they invested in the land, tenants acquired an "interest" in their holdings that they might freely sell at the end of their tenancy either to their landlord or to the new tenant.
 Sharman Crawford was convinced that the insurance the "Ulster Custom" offered to the productive farmer was a key to province's relative prosperity.

 After his election for Dundalk, Sharman Crawford authored a bill to give tenant right legal force.
 When returned from Rochdale he did so again.
 Robert Peel's Tory government responded in 1843 with Devon Commission.
 In its report on the Irish land system, the commission, composed entirely of landowners, rejected the Ulster Custom, even while recognising its benefits, as dangerous to the "just rights of property".

 During the Famine Sharman Crawford pleaded for outdoor relief as alternative to forcing the hungry to abandon the land and enter disease-ridden workhouses.
 In Depopulation not Necessary (1850), he followed George Ensor and Whitley Stokes in denouncing Malthusian theory, and opposed emigration and land-clearance schemes.
 Ireland's rural population could be supported if a tax on absentee landlords was used to reclaim wasteland.

-In 1848 with James MacKnight, editor of the liberal Londonderry Standard, and with the support of a group of radical Presbyterian ministers, Sharman Crawford formed the Ulster Tenant Right Association.
+Appealing to the "British Members of the Imperial Parliament" he wrote:Will you, with reckless prejudice, be the instruments of exterminating that people over whom you hold the power, in order to carry into effect your favourite theory of consolidating the lands of Ireland for the use of capitalist farmers, and converting the Irish peasants into the hired labourers of these monied masters?
+The Irish peasant, did I say?
+Only a very small proportion of those peasants can be employed in that manner, after you have in the same way or other rid yourselves of the surplus.In 1848 with James MacKnight, editor of the liberal Londonderry Standard, and with the support of a group of radical Presbyterian ministers, Sharman Crawford formed the Ulster Tenant Right Association.
 In 1849, the failure of the Encumbered Estates Act to acknowledge the Ulster Custom not only agitated the association in the north, it also provoked the new tenant protection societies (commonly under the guidance of local Roman Catholic clergy) in the south for whom an extension of the Ulster Custom was a minimum demand.